webrecorder/specs/wacz-ipfs/latest/index.md

 For example, two WARC files may contain the same HTTP payload, but stored at different offsets.
 Using the 'naive' IPFS chunking strategy, this data will most likely be added multiple times and not deduplicated.

+The strategy proposed here is to add the contents of the WARC and WACZ files as individual IPFS (UnixFS) files, then concatenate them together to a form a larger file.

 ## UnixFS File Chunking

 To take advantage of deduplication in IPFS, data needs to be added in exactly the same way.
-When adding large datasets, IPFS split into smaller chunks, per the UnixFS specification, using equal sized chunks by default.
+When adding large datasets, IPFS split into smaller chunks, using equal sized chunks by default.

 The [UnixFS specification](https://github.com/ipfs/specs/blob/main/UNIXFS.md) allows for individual files to be "chunked" by separating continuous segments of the file's data into individual nodes in a Merkle DAG.
 These intermediate nodes are themselves encoded as UnixFS files.